 - an Australian permanent humanitarian visa holder

-- have previously been registered in Australia and have had at least 2 years of relevant Australian clinical registered nursing or midwifery experience
+- have previously been registered in Australia as a nurse and have had at least 2 years of relevant Australian clinical registered nursing or midwifery experience

-- meet the requirements outlined in the that requires you to complete a re-entry program of study to regain registered nursing or midwifery registration
+- meet the requirements outlined in the NMBA Re-entry to practice that requires you to complete a re-entry program of study to regain registered nursing registration

-- meet the prerequisite/entry requirements specified by the university for the chosen re-entry program
+- meet the prerequisite/entry requirements specified by La Trobe University for the re-entry to practice program

-- successfully apply and enrol in an eligible re-entry to practice program of study
+- successfully apply and enrol in the re-entry to practice program offered by La Trobe University

 - not have previously received a department scholarship to study in registered nursing or midwifery